 In Germany, salaried employees and retirees also make national social security contributions to cover state benefits, like public health insurance, pensions, and long-term social care.
 These payments are not mandatory for self-employed freelancers (Freiberufler/Freiberuflerinnen).
 However, they won’t have access to the social care net if they haven’t made any contributions.

 German employers and pension providers typically use the pay-as-you-earn (PAYE) system.
 This means income tax is withheld from your gross monthly earnings automatically.
 As such, most employees don’t need to file a tax return.
-However, many taxpayers still do, hoping they could get a (larger) refund.
+However, many taxpayers still do, hoping to get a refund.

 The Federal Central Tax Office (Bundeszentralamt für Steuern – BZSt) oversees Germany’s tax system on a national level.
 Hundreds of regional tax offices (Finanzämter) administer local taxes.